On transverse $R$-covered minimal foliations: Disjointness with invariant graphs implies Anosov foliation

-Since the actions of $\pi_1(M)$ on $\cL_1$ and $\cL_2$ are conjugate to each other, $\cF_1$ and $\cF_2$ are conjugated to the weak stable (or weak unstable foliation) of the same skew $\rrrr$-covered Anosov flow $\Phi$ (see \cite{Ba1}).
-This means there are homeomorphisms $g_1, g_2$ which are isotopic to each other, and $g_1, g_2$ send $\cF_1, \cF_2$ respectively to the weak stable foliation and the weak unstable foliations of $\Phi$.
-Note that under the transverse orientability assumption, the weak stable and weak unstable foliations of $\Phi$ are isotopic in the sense of \S~\ref{sub.homotopic}, so, one can adopt the point of view that $\cF_1$ is isotopic to the weak stable foliation $\cF^s$ of $\Phi$, and $\cF_2$ is isotopic to the weak unstable foliation $\cF^u.$ We thus identify $\cL_1$ with $\cL^s$ (the leaf space of $\widetilde{\cF^s}$) and $\cL_2$ with $\cL^u$ (the leaf space of $\widetilde{\cF^u}$)
+Since $\cF_1$ and $\cF_2$ are conjugated to the weak stable (or weak unstable foliation) of the same skew $\rrrr$-covered Anosov flow $\Phi$ by assumption, there are homeomorphisms $g_1, g_2$ which are isotopic to each other, and $g_1, g_2$ send $\cF_1, \cF_2$ respectively to the weak stable foliation and the weak unstable foliations of $\Phi$.
+Note that under the transverse orientability assumption, the weak stable and weak unstable foliations of $\Phi$ are isotopic in the sense of \S~\ref{sub.homotopic}, so, one can adopt the point of view that $\cF_1$ is isotopic to the weak stable foliation $\cF^s$ of $\Phi$, and $\cF_2$ is isotopic to the weak unstable foliation $\cF^u.$ We will thus identify $\cL_1$ with $\cL^s$ (the leaf space of $\widetilde{\cF^s}$) and $\cL_2$ with $\cL^u$ (the leaf space of $\widetilde{\cF^u}$) as follows: